 Protect your address from advertising and door-to-door sales

 Do you not want other businesses and organisations to use your organisation's address for sales or advertising purposes?
-You can manage this yourself.
-Anyone who requests an extract of your details from KVK will see whether they are allowed to use your address and must respect your wishes.
+Report this to KVK.
+Anyone who requests an extract of your details from KVK will see whether they are allowed to use your address for advertising purposes.

-Businesses use the information from the Business Register to check the details of business partners or to find new customers.
-You can also use this business information to find new customers or check who you are doing business with.
+Businesses use the information from the Business Register to check the details of your company or to find new customers.
+You yourself can also do this, for example by ordering a KVK Business Register Extract.

 Good to know